adamkangas/markr/README.md

 ### Flavour / Lore Instructions Are Important

-It is assumed that the "flavour/lore" oriented instructions contained in the brief and provided support files are extremely important.
+I assumed that the "flavour/lore" oriented instructions contained in the brief and provided support files are important.
 This includes the Taylor Swift Fan Club sponsorship, Cullen-family service naming, goblin-warding function wrappers, etc.

-Manual consideration was given to this, as AI agents tended to ignore it, or explicitly advised against following the guidance, thinking it to be some sort of joke instead of an explicit signal an evaluator might care about.
+I treated these details as part of the acceptance surface because the brief and support files repeat them deliberately.

-### Security Can Come Later
+### MVP Security Boundary

 Early on in the brief, it's mentioned:

 ```
 Everyone is calling it an MVP, but every bone in your body screams that this thing will be welded into critical production workflows the moment you press 'deploy'.
 So you should probably think about, like, metrics or security or something?
 ```

-However, as security is not explicitly mentioned in the formal requirements, we'll leave it as something to be tuned later.
+This implementation is intended for local and Docker evaluation rather than direct internet exposure.
+Before production use, I would add authentication and authorization, terminate HTTPS at the edge, tighten CORS, enforce request size limits and upload timeouts, and add audit logging plus operational telemetry.

 ## Current implementation notes

 The backend persists imported MCQ summary results in SQLite through Drizzle ORM.
 In Docker, the API mounts a named volume at `/data` and stores the database at `/data/markr.db`; locally it defaults to the repository root's `data/markr.db` unless `DATABASE_PATH` is set.
 The API runs Drizzle migrations during startup before binding port `4567`, so a container will fail early if the database file or migration state cannot be opened.

 The data model is intentionally small: `test_results` stores one row per `(test_id, student_number)` with the student's identifying fields, scan timestamp, available marks, obtained marks, and an update timestamp.
 Duplicate rescans are resolved with SQLite upserts that keep the maximum `marks_obtained` and maximum `marks_available`, matching the brief even though those two maxima may come from different scans.

 Aggregate and histogram endpoints fetch the percentages for a single `test_id` and calculate the dashboard statistics in application code.
 The table has an index on `test_id`, which keeps the hot path simple and fast for MVP-sized exam cohorts.
 If cohorts or dashboard traffic grow substantially, the next step would be to maintain cached per-test aggregate rows during import rather than recalculating percentiles on every request.

 ## Potential Pitfalls and Shortcomings

-### Accessibility
+### Accessibility Considerations

-I'll readily admit that this is the most I've been asked to care about accessibility in awhile – in larger teams this has not typically been my domain.
-Even after firing up VoiceOver and spending time going back-and-forth with agents, I feel I still have a lot to learn here.

-The solutions I'm delivering within the requested timeframe may not be optimal, so I'm keen to identify where my naive approach may be lacking so I can improve.
-Through a steady diet of articles and videos teaching best practices, and some lint rules, I'm confident I can pick this up.
+Accessibility is not my strongest area yet, particularly deep screen-reader workflow testing, but I treated it as a first-class part of this challenge rather than an afterthought.
+Within the assignment's time budget, I focused on the explicit behaviours from the brief: clear form labels, separate success status and failure alert channels, aggregate values associated with their labels, DOM-rendered histogram bars with self-describing accessible names, reduced-motion support, and update announcements that fire only when new results arrive.

+I expect there is still plenty I could learn from someone with more assistive technology experience.
+If this were moving beyond a take-home exercise, I would want a proper accessibility pass with screen-reader users or specialists rather than relying only on my own VoiceOver checks, automated tests, and reading.

 ## Logical next steps

 - Add authentication and authorization before exposing the app outside a trusted local environment.
 The current upload and dashboard routes are completely unsecured, so anyone who can reach the service can upload results and view all tests.
-This IS explicitly mentioned as a concern in the brief, although it is doesn't appear in the list of requirements
+The brief flags this as a production concern, even though it is outside the formal endpoint requirements.
 - Terminate HTTPS at a reverse proxy or platform load balancer, and lock down CORS, request size limits, rate limits, and upload timeouts for the scanner ingestion path